-The rules contain Regular Track Procedures which are applied to the administration of all arbitration cases, unless they conflict with any portion of the Fast Track Procedures or the Procedures for Large, Complex Construction Disputes whenever these apply.
-In the event of a conflict, either the Fast Track procedures or the Large, Complex Construction Disputes procedures apply.
+The arbitration rules contain four procedural tracks: the Regular Track Procedures (Section R), the Procedures for the Resolution of Disputes through Document Submission (Section D), the Fast Track Procedures (Section F) and the Procedures for Large, Complex Construction Disputes (Section L).
+The Regular Track Procedures are applied to the administration of all arbitration cases, unless they conflict with any portion of Section D, Section F or Section L whenever these Sections apply.
+In the event of a conflict, the Fast Track Procedures, Procedures for the Resolution of Disputes through Document Submission, or the Procedures for Large, Complex Construction Disputes apply.

-The highlights of the Regular Track Procedures are:
+The highlights of the Regular Track Procedures are that they enable: